DaniFdezAlvarez/shexer/README.md

 ## Experimental results

-In the folder [experiments](https://github.com/DaniFdezAlvarez/dbpedia-shexer/tree/develop/experiments) some results after using this prototype against the English chapter of DBpedia can be found
+In the folder [experiments](https://github.com/DaniFdezAlvarez/dbpedia-shexer/tree/develop/experiments) some results of applying this tool over different graphs with different configurations are available.

 ## Example code